Money, Love, and Pure Deception: How Couples Really Deal with Finances

 But, of the couples that do talk about money, over 83% of respondents don’t regret combining finances with their partner.
 It’s not all love and war—of the couples that are open and honest about their finances, a large majority of them are totally OK with sharing their bank accounts, and fine with the fact that their partner can see into their money habits.
 Our conclusion?
 For couples worried about money, this might be the easier (and much less stressful way!) to go in the long run.

-Try SoFi Money®, a cash management account where you can spend, save, and earn!
+Try SoFi Checking and Savings®, a checking and savings account where you can spend, save, and earn!
 Sign up today.

 SoFi can’t guarantee future financial performance.